 Acoustic bassist and composer Thomson Kneeland has established himself as a formidable sideman and leader since moving to New York City in 2003.
-Finding himself equally quite at home in traditional swing and modern jazz settings, Kneeland has established himself as an in demand bassist with a rock solid swing feel and a unique virtuosic and rhythmic voice; but while delving deep into the jazz history, Kneeland also brings a variety of musical interests to the table from classical counterpoint and 20th century chamber music to Indian Karnatic music, Balkan folk music, fusion and more.
+Finding himself equally quite at home in traditional swing and modern jazz settings, Kneeland balances a solid swing feel with a unique virtuosic and rhythmic voice; while delving deep into the jazz history, he brings a variety of musical interests to the table from classical counterpoint and 20th century chamber music to Indian Karnatica, Balkan folk songs, and more.
 Kneeland has released 5 albums as a leader, including Mazurka for a Modern Man and The Voice of Silence (2010), featuring a quintet of his peers making their mark on the NYC scene.
-Recent tours in 2016 find Kneeland working with Rudresh Mahanthappa,Ted Rosenthal, Jed Levy, Bobby Avey, and others.